Nathu03/Bloodbank-backend/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

+--> First of all download the code file and extract then go into code folder then

+--> open cmd and run npm install then composer install then open the xhampp server and run Apache and sql then run this code -> php artisan migrate

+--> then php artisan serve

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: